Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

 Ensure you have a high-functioning search feature on your website, so customers don’t have to dig for what they’re looking for.

 Anything you can do to make your website easier to find reduces a computer’s energy output.

 Choose a green web host

 Web hosting uses a lot of energy.

 According to a Greenpeace study, if the Internet were a country, it would rank sixth for energy usage.

-Another study concluded that the Internet is responsible for almost 1 billion tonnes of CO2 emissions.
+Another study concluded that the Internet accounts for almost 1 billion tonnes of CO2 emissions.

 Some web hosting companies are trying to reduce the impact websites have on the planet.
 Some of these companies purchase carbon offsets